Welcome to the VPS hosting! On this page, you can get all the basics right to get started with your online project.

-With a VPS hosting plan, you open a world of possibilities that would not be possible on shared hosting because of restrictions.
-This article is created to help you setting up your VPS easily and quickly.
+With a VPS hosting plan, you open a world of possibilities that would not be possible on Shared hosting because of restrictions.
+This article is created to help you set up your VPS easily and quickly.

 Going for a VPS implies that you have basic server management knowledge and skills.
 There are a few useful links to start with:

 - Basic Unix Commands which you can find here

 To configure your nameservers, you will need to register personal nameservers for your hosting in the following way:

 Step 2: Set up your personal nameservers

 Once done, it will be necessary to set up nameservers on your server as described here .

 You will use the SolusVM software in order to manage your VPS (reboot server, change password, reinstall OS, and many more options).
 All the login information and links are provided in your Virtual Server Details email.

 You can access SolusVM by using the details from the email or via the Namecheap account panel.
 A detailed SolusVM guide can be found here .